 I have made puppets with my 5th graders for at least the last 15 years.
 It was a year long project starting with the collecting of the light bulbs and culminating with puppets shows for parents and doing traveling puppet shows for other the students in our school.

-Here are some of the finished products for this year.
+Here are some of the finished products.
 I just love them.
 Every year the students manage to amaze me with their creations.

 His necklace adds a sparkle to his face.